NormanDunbar/MyPath/README.rst

 ``MyPath`` is a simple/useless Windows utility to dump out the ``%PATH%`` environment variable with a single search path per line.
 This is useful (to me) as I cannot be bothered any more to try and look along a huge PATH of folder names looking for the semi-colons that separate them.
 Lazy?
 No, getting too old for this stuff!

 ``MyPath`` takes the current value of ``%PATH%`` and prints it out.
 After each and every semi-colon, it prints a newline, so each folder in ``%PATH%`` starts on a separate line.
-The semi-colon is printed, when found, which is useful if you ever want to interrogate the ``%PATH%`` and do a quick modification ebfore putting it all back together again and resetting ``%PATH%``.
+The semi-colon is printed, when found, which is useful if you ever want to interrogate the ``%PATH%`` and do a quick modification before putting it all back together again and resetting ``%PATH%``.

 You might be surprised how often you (ok, I) have to do this!